 Three staff members are employed directly under the Office of the Secretary.
 Two staff members provide direct support services to the Secretary.
-These support services range from executive, secretarial to administrative support.
+These support services range from secretarial to administrative and executive support.
 The third staff member is the internal auditor who falls under the sub-division Internal Auditor.

-- Responsible for the effective management of staff members of the National Assembly and provide guidance to the directorates. - · Prepare the annual budget in consultation with the financial adviser. - Attend sessions of the National Assembly and provide procedural advice in this regard to the Speaker and the House. - · Provide advice and support services to the Speaker when required, and; - Represent the National Assembly at various levels when engaging offices, ministries and agencies (OMAs) of the Namibian government and other stakeholders.
+- · Responsible for the effective management and utilisation of human resourses of the National Assembly and provide guidance to the directorates. - · Prepare the annual budget in consultation with the financial adviser and the management. - · Attend sessions of the National Assembly and provide procedural advice to the Speaker, Presiding Members and Members. - · Provide professional advice and support services to the Speaker when required, and; - · Represent the National Assembly at various levels when engaging offices, ministries and agencies (OMAs) of the Namibian government and other stakeholders.